* Saudi crude exports fell to three-year low in July

 * Iraq has cut oil output beyond quota pledge -minister

-* U.S. shale output seen rising for 10th month in October -EIA (Adds OPEC/non-OPEC meeting, updates prices)
+* U.S. shale output seen rising for 10th month in October -EIA (Adds Iraqi oil minister comments, updates prices)

-AMSTERDAM, Sept 19 (Reuters) - Oil prices edged higher on Tuesday, trading close to five-month highs after key Middle Eastern producers showed they continued to comply with output cuts under an OPEC-led deal that Iraq's oil minister said could be extended or deepened.
+AMSTERDAM, Sept 19 (Reuters) - Oil prices traded close to five-month highs on Tuesday after key Middle Eastern producers showed they continued to comply with output cuts under an OPEC-led deal that Iraq's oil minister said could be extended or deepened.

 A weaker U.S. dollar also lent support to dollar-denominated commodities such as oil, traders said.